 Mastronarde, D.N.
 2003.
 SerialEM: A program for automated tilt series acquisition on Tecnai microscopes using prediction of specimen position.
 Microscopy and Microanalysis Vol. 9, Suppl.
 2, 1182CD.

-integrated user interface for image acquisition, display, and storage.
-It
+In addition to automating data acquisition, the program provides an integrated user interface for image acquisition, display, and storage.
+It looks like this:

 Other notable features include: